ellx-hub/docs/index.md

 ## Ellx CLI
 You can use Ellx to work on your local files directly.
 This is precisely how you would reap all the benefits of source control and [Github integration](#sync-with-github).

-First you need to install the [Ellx CLI](https://github.com/ellxoft/ellx-cli) package globally:
+First, you need to install the [Ellx CLI](https://github.com/ellxoft/ellx-cli) package globally:
 ```html
 $ npm i -g @ellx/cli
 or